Fleench/GroqChat/README.md

 - `/prompt use <name>` send a saved prompt as your message
 - `/prompt list` list saved prompts
-- `/summary` generate a summary of the current conversation
+- `/summary` generate a summary of the current conversation Summaries are written from a neutral observer perspective.